 No cook – 3 min. prep

 Yogurt parfait is a boosted version of the fruit salad breakfast since you’re adding granola and yogurt to the whole mix.
-It’s best t add low fat greek yogurt and to choose a granola with little added sugar or make your own.
-Yogurt parfait is super easy to assemble in just a minute or two.
+It’s best t add low-fat greek yogurt and to choose a granola with little added sugar or make your own.
+Yogurt parfait is easy to assemble in a minute or two.
 Parfaits are very tasty, so take care not to overdo it with the portions – use a small glass or cup.
 Check out this recipe for a healthy yogurt breakfast parfait with blueberries & granola.